gdsbook/book/notebooks/02_geospatial_computational_environment.md

 The current state of science, in terms of transparency and openness, is prompting for action {cite}`Rey_2009`.
 On the back of these debates, the term "reproducibility" is also gaining traction.
-Again, this is a rather general term but in one popular defition {cite}`bollen2015social`, it suggests that scientific results need to be accompanied by enough information and detail so they could be repeated by a third party.
+Again, this is a rather general term but in one popular definition {cite}`bollen2015social`, it suggests that scientific results need to be accompanied by enough information and detail so they could be repeated by a third party.
 Since much of modern science is mediated through computers, reproducibility thus poses important challenges for the